nett00n/ComposeVerse/README.md

 - My data directory is mounted to `/Data`
 - I use watchtower to update containers, which are safe to update
 - At most cases environment must be conigured in `.env` file
+- if anything except `docker-compose*.yml`, `.env` and `README.md` located in directory - you need them in your stack folder
 - I use [dockge] on my development machine, so my compose files has this code, which renders URL to service dnamically in dockge WUI:

   ```yaml